|Overall Rating:||Overall Rating|

 With court evidence of settlements and lawsuits from former reps.

-As well as numerous complaints about LifeVantage from consumers.
+As well as numerous complaints about LifeVantage from its own consumers.

-The company, it seems, allows their reps to do whatever it takes to rope people in.
+The company, it seems, allows its reps to do whatever it takes to rope people in.

-Including calling people who are on the Do Not Call List, and other unsavory practices.
+Including calling people who are on the Do Not Call List, and other unsavory business practices.

-We do not recommend MLM ventures here due to the 1% factor.
+We do not recommend MLM ventures here due to the massive 84% to 99% industry-wide failure rate of such a business.

 This means that only those at the very top make any real money.